 Learn more about the different COVID-19 tests with information provided by Sheridan Memorial Hospital.

-Moving forward, staff will prioritize contacting laboratory-confirmed individuals and their high-risk contacts.
+Attempts are made to contact all other laboratory-confirmed individuals through email, text messaging or by phone.
 Individuals who test positive are encouraged to reach out to those they have been in close contact with to inform them of their increased risk of contracting COVID-19.

 About Contact Tracing